 A chip protector features low capacitance and high electrostatic absorption capability, and is suitable as a replacement for TVS diodes.
 It shows even higher electrostatic absorption capability than, not only an ESD suppressor, but the AVRL series at communication speeds from approximately 10Mbps to 1Gbps.

-On the other hand, the feature of the AVRL series is low capacitance.
+The feature of the AVRL series is low capacitance.
 As a result, in faster transmission lines between 50Mbps and 1Gbps, products in this series demonstrate higher electrostatic absorption than ESD suppressors.

 The features of chip protectors are low capacitance and high electrostatic absorption capability, and they are suitable as replacements for TVS diodes.